Pronunciation: BUE pre NOR feen

-What is buprenorphine sublingual?
+What is buprenorphine?

 MISUSE OF OPIOID MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep buprenorphine in a place where others cannot get to it.

-Taking buprenorphine during pregnancy may cause life-threatening withdrawal symptoms in the newborn.
+Taking this medicine during pregnancy may cause life-threatening withdrawal symptoms in the newborn.

 Before taking this medicine

-You should not use this medicine if you are allergic to buprenorphine, or:
+You should not use this medicine if you are allergic to buprenorphine or:

-if you have used another narcotic drug within the past 4 hours.
+- If you have used another narcotic drug within the past 4 hours.

-To make sure buprenorphine is safe for you, tell your doctor if you have ever had:
+To make sure this medication is safe for you, tell your doctor if you have ever had:

-breathing problems, sleep apnea;
+- breathing problems, sleep apnea;

-abnormal curvature of the spine that affects breathing;
+- abnormal curvature of the spine that affects breathing;

-liver disease (especially hepatitis B or C);
+- liver disease (especially hepatitis B or C);

-enlarged prostate, urination problems;
+- enlarged prostate, urination problems;

-alcoholism, hallucinations, mental illness; or
+- alcoholism, hallucinations, mental illness; or

-problems with your stomach, gallbladder, adrenal gland, or thyroid.
+- problems with your stomach, gallbladder, adrenal gland, or thyroid.

 If you use buprenorphine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.

-How should I take buprenorphine sublingual?
+How should I take buprenorphine?